Camp Fire Restoration Project, USA

 As of 2023, Camp Fire Restoration Project have planted/distributed 4,977 thousand trees, welcomed 664 participants and volunteers, have diverted 6,883 lbs of organic waste and have worked on 22 projects sites.

-Volunteer or donate to Camp Fire Restoration Project, USA
+Volunteer or connect with Camp Fire Restoration Project, USA

 Tree planting